 Patch bays provide an excellent hub for mixing and matching signal flows within a studio.
 With a patch bay, we have the ability to send various microphone signals through to different preamps and inputs if we would like to.
-This simplifies audio setups by reducing the number of cable runs and the changing of cable runs to reroute audio signals.
+Patch bays simplify audio setups by reducing the number of cable runs and making the rerouting of audio signals straightforward.

-Patch bays typically come with sets of two rows: one row is an input and the other is the output.
-We can route any input to any output simply!
+Patch bays typically come with sets of two rows: one row is an input, and the other is the output.
+We can route any input to any output!

 TRS carries balanced audio just like XLR: